Why More Millennials Are Choosing To Elope

 However, not every elopement story ends quite so happily.
 One wedding planner tells me about a young couple whose elopement plan was foiled by their parents just before the ceremony and they had to cancel it last-minute.

+Of course, fortunately, marriage in Britain these days is usually a choice rather than a necessity and increasingly couples are choosing not to.
+But there is also a growing demand for alternatives.
+Over 78,000 people have signed a petition calling to open civil partnerships – currently only available to same sex-couples – to all, which they say would provide heterosexual couples with the same legal protections as marriage.
+A test case is expected to be heard at the Supreme Court next year.

-Despite all the hassle, personally marriage is something that I want to do with my partner, but neither a full-scale wedding nor an elopement feel quite right.
-I wouldn’t mind something in-between the two — a non-secret wedding with some guests and elopement-style informality — a welopement, you might say.
+Despite all the hassle and idiocy, personally marriage is something that I do want to do with my partner, but neither full-scale wedding or elopement feels quite right.
+I wouldn’t mind something in-between the two – a non-secret wedding with some guests and elopement-style informality – a welopement, you might say.

 Advertisement